discordjs/guide/guide/popular-topics/permissions.md

 ### Creating a role with permissions

-Alternatively you can provide permissions as a property of [RoleData](https://discord.js.org/#/docs/main/stable/typedef/RoleData) objects during role creation as an array of flag strings or a permission number:
+Alternatively you can provide permissions as a property of <branch version="11.x" inline>[RoleData](https://discord.js.org/#/docs/main/11.5.1/typedef/RoleData)</branch><branch version="12.x" inline>[RoleData](https://discord.js.org/#/docs/main/master/typedef/RoleData)</branch> objects during role creation as an array of flag strings or a permission number:

 <branch version="11.x">